tbdscripts/documentation/docs/payment-methods/stripe.md

 ### Stripe Dashboard Setup
 :::info
 We will not be giving help with setting up your account.
 This includes signing up, activating your account, etc.
-On the other hand, we do ofcourse give support with failing webhooks and packages not being delivered.
+On the other hand, we do of course give support with failing webhooks and packages not being delivered.
 :::

 * Head over to the [Stripe Dashboard](https://dashboard.stripe.com)